yurizhuravel/CV/README.md

 I'm a junior software developer who at various points in life used to be a Formula One team member, BBC journalist and desk editor, multilingual video team lead, cameraman, photographer and editor, due diligence analyst, interpreter and translator, and, once, a head of international PR for a supercar startup.
 With a degree in international law.

-It took me quite a few rather enjoyable but not 100% satisfying years to realise that actually, instead of all that, I really want to write awesome test-driven code in an awesome environment of like-minded people.
+It took me quite a few fast-paced and enjoyable but not 100% satisfying years to realise that actually, instead of all that, I really want to write awesome test-driven code in an awesome environment of like-minded people.
 Make computers do cool stuff and have fun in the process.
 Solve puzzles for a living and learn something new every day.
 And maybe have a hammock in the office, if I'm lucky.

 I take things seriously every time I make a life-changing decision and push myself out of the comfort zone.
 To upgrade my coding journey from merely putting stuff together in **Wordpress** or **HTML** with a sprinkle of **CSS**, **Javascript** and **Bootstrap**, I've enrolled into **Makers Academy**, a leading bootcamp in the business.
 From there, things escalated quickly, as illustrated by my commits history from June onwards.